-This is seriously the camera of my dreams.
+Tiny1 is the astronomy camera of my dreams!

 Three months ago I was offered an incredibly rare (for me) opportunity.
 There was a place not too far from where I was that had almost zero light pollution, which meant I could go and lay in a field and see the Milky Way with my own two eyes.